- Frank + health.com.au

 Each cover has a distinct range of services that are covered.
 Benefits are paid up to an annual cap, which applies over a calendar year, for every person covered by a policy.
 The annual caps vary by policy.
 It’s best to check your specific policy for set benefit details.

 You may choose to see any provider you wish, as long they’re in private practice and recognised as such by us.

-Dental procedures are typically performed in the chair at the dentists, but when it comes to more complex dental services such as wisdom teeth, your dentist may want to either remove them in the dental chair, or in a private hospital.
+Dental procedures are typically performed in the chair at the dentists, but when it comes to more complex dental services such as wisdom teeth removal, your dentist may want to either remove them in the dental chair, or in a private hospital.
 This will depend on a few things, such as the position of the wisdom teeth, the urgency, and number of teeth needing to be removed.

-So what's the price difference between Dental Chair and Private Hospital?
+So what's the price difference between Dental chair and Private Hospital?